 Other essential attributes to look out for are vulnerability scans and a virtual browser that checks websites for infections by accessing them using a separate browser from the PC.

-In my opinion, your best bet in terms of features and overall protection would be Bitdefender Internet Security, Kaspersky Internet Security, Trend Micro Internet Security.
+In my opinion, your best bet in terms of features and overall protection would be Bitdefender Internet Security, Kaspersky Internet Security, Norton Security, and Trend Micro Internet Security.
 They defend against all malware types, ransomware, phishing attacks, and worms.
 They can also scan emails and USBs that contain malware threats.
 Moreover, they offer a 24/7 free live chat option and telephone support.

 Besides the aforementioned, F-Secure is one of the only providers that has all the features one would need for Windows 7 including ransomware protection.
 Avira Antivirus and Norton Security are also compatible with Windows 7.